 Diphenhydramine, sold as the branded medication Benadryl, is a relatively safe medication for dogs and cats.
 While it can be effective in treating many conditions in dogs, it is not effective in cats.
 It may be helpful in treating a rash in dogs, depending upon what is causing the rash, and is commonly given to canines for its antihistamine qualities in controlling itching caused by allergies.

-Until you can get your pet to a veterinarian, or until the condition resolves itself, there are additional therapies you can use in conjunction with diphenhydramine.
+Until you can get your pet to a veterinarian, or until the condition resolves itself, there are additional therapies you can use in conjunction with Diphenhydramine.
 You might try an aloe vera cream or gel on the pet's skin.
 This will provide some relief from the irritation your pet is feeling.
-An oatmeal bath helps the skin to heal and might provide some relief for the itching that is likely accompanying the rash.
+An oatmeal bath helps the skin to heal and may provide some relief for the itching that is likely accompanying the rash.
 A paste made from mixing baking soda and water can provide nearly instant relief in certain situations, especially in the case of an insect bite or sting.

 A word of caution on aloe vera: commercially prepared aloe vera gels are fine to use on your dog, but never apply aloe straight from the aloe leaf, as this could be harmful if the dog licks it.
 Pure aloe contains saponins, which can be toxic if ingested by the dog.

 Diphenhydramine may also reduce anxiety, reduce vertigo and cause mild sedation in pets and is sometimes given for these purposes.
 It can be effective in controlling vomiting, treating motion sickness and is useful in dogs who have been snake bitten, have vaccination reactions or that have been stung by bees.

 Always check with your veterinarian before changing your pet’s diet, medication, or physical activity routines.
 This information is not a substitute for a vet’s opinion.